 What is molly?

 Molly is another slang term for MDMA.
 It has effects similar to those of other stimulants.
 Molly was a term originally used to denote pure MDMA, usually powdered and in a capsule.
 This is no longer the case.
-Molly is often a mystery powder and can contain any number of substances, some which even mimic similar effects of MDMA.
-They can also cause severe health consequences ranging from allergic responses to temperature regulation issues to panic attacks.
-Some common cuts [adulterants] are PMA/PMMA, Methamphetamine, 2-C(x), and Cathinones including Mephedrone, Methylone (bk-MDMA), Butylone, MDPV, and 2-MEC or 4-MEC.
+Molly is often a mystery powder and can contain any number of substances, some of which even mimic similar effects of MDMA.
+These substances can also cause severe health consequences ranging from allergic responses to temperature regulation issues to panic attacks.
+Some common cuts (adulterants) are PMA/PMMA, Methamphetamine, 2-C(x), and Cathinones including Mephedrone, Methylone (bk-MDMA), Butylone, MDPV, and 2-MEC or 4-MEC.

 The information on this page applies to molly as well as ecstasy.

 How is ecstasy used?

 Ecstasy’s use is often referred to as “rolling” or “tripping x”.
 Ecstasy is almost always swallowed in 60 to 120 mg pills.
 It is very infrequently snorted or taken in a liquid form through injection.
 The strength and contents of Ecstasy tablets cannot be known accurately.
 Sometimes these pills are stamped with symbols (like clover leafs, horseshoes, or smiley faces) as underground brand names or identifying markers.
 However, these symbols do not mean that a pill is pure or safe.
 All ecstasy available on the street is produced in unregulated black market laboratories.

 Why do people take ecstasy?